fabula-ui/docs/pages/getting-started/installing/en/installing.md

 # Installing

 Installing Fabula is pretty straightforward.
-Just do a install for the specific framework you're using, as following:
+With terminal open, go to your project's folder and type the following: